phelum/CT_NandBoot/README.md

 	Creating MBR and partitions.

 Each partition to be created must exist as a file.
-When bootfix is run with the -i switch it checks the following list of files and sizes.
+When bootfix is run with the -i switch it checks the following list of files and details.
+Each partition entry is enclosed in quotes and contains the file name, start key, and size (sectors) for the partition.
 Each file will become a partition on the NAND device.
 The partition name is derived from the file name.
+The start key will be the greater of the specified key and the next available sector.
 The partition size will be the greater of the file size and the specified size.

 Example:
-./bootfix -i "/temp/bootloader 0" "/temp/rootfs 0" "/temp/data 0"
+./bootfix -i "/temp/bootloader 2048 0" "/temp/rootfs 0 0" "/temp/data 0 0"

 bootfix will create the MBR then the three partitions (bootloader, rootfs, data).